allisonkarlitskaya/boxi/README.md

 This is accomplished by means of file descriptor passing of the pseudo-terminal device from a small "agent" program running on the other side of a container boundary.
 The agent is started using the usual container tools (`flatpak-spawn`, `toolbox`, `podman`), but creating a session is done purely via sockets.

-Boxi can be installed via `pip`:
+The recommended way to install Boxi is from Flathub, but it's also possible to install via `pip`:

 ```
 pip install boxi
 ```

-and will soon be available on Flathub.

 The install comes with a `.desktop` file, so Boxi can be launched from the desktop shell.
 It can also be launched from the command line: